 The former BADP was located in the central portion of the building in an area designated as the Lead Battery Room.
 The BADP was in use from the early 1940s until 1985, when it was excavated.
-The BADP consisted of a pit beneath the concrete floor measuring approximately 2 feet long by 2 feet wide by 10 feet deep and was covered with a steel grate.
+The BADP consisted of a pit beneath the concrete floor measuring approximately 2 feet long by 2 feet wide by 10 feet deep and covered with a steel grate.
 Acids from spent batteries were neutralized with baking soda and poured into the BADP, where the neutralized liquid was allowed to percolate into the underlying soil.
 A 4-inch floor drain and overflow piping from the BADP ran west to the BADP located beyond the west wall of the Lead Battery Room.
 The BADP was approximately 17.5 feet long by 5.5 feet wide.
-Following removal of the BADP, a new 4-inch floor drain was installed at the former BADP location and piped to the BADP.
-The BADrP was removed along with underlying soils in 1997.
-The former BADrP location was backfilled and sealed with concrete.
+Following removal of the BADP, a new 4-inch floor drain was installed and piped to the BADP.